lemlac/mulem/docs/reference.md

 keyword expr
 ```

-The presence of `:` signifies if a keyword is in block mode or inline mode. `then` is used to separate a subject and expression when a keyword block is in-lined.
+`then` is used to separate a subject and expression when a keyword block is in-lined.

 **Any variables created in the subject field shadow any variables in the parent scope.** This prevents accidental mutations and unintended side-effects.

 #### `do`

 ```
-do:
+do
     _

-do.label:
+do.label
     _
 ```